Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: Model used for line fitting

 \section{Model used for line fitting}

-The QCL frequency is modulated at a frequency $f_{m}$ with a FM amplitude $\Delta\nu_{m}$.
-The instantaneous QCL frequency can be written as $\nu_{\text{QCL}}(t)=\nu_{c}+\Delta\nu_{m}\cos(2\pi f_{m}t)$ with $\nu_{c}$ the optical carrier frequency.
-To achieve a reasonable signal-to-noise ratio, the FM amplitude has been set at $\Delta\nu_{m}=250$~kHz, comparable to the measured resonances half-width-at-half-maximum of $\sim380$~kHz resulting in a line shape slightly distorted compared to the typical Lorentzian profile.
+The QCL frequency is modulated at a frequency $f_{\mathrm{m}}$ with a FM amplitude $m$.
+The instantaneous QCL frequency can be written as $\nu_{\text{QCL}}(t)=\nu_{\mathrm{c}}-m\cos(2\pi f_{\mathrm{m}}t+\Psi)$ with $\nu_{\mathrm{c}}$ the optical carrier frequency and $\Psi$ a phase shift between the frequency modulation and the associated intensity modulation (see below).
+To achieve a reasonable signal-to-noise ratio, the FM amplitude has been set at $m=250$~kHz, comparable to the measured resonances half-width-at-half-maximum of $\sim380$~kHz resulting in a line shape slightly distorted compared to the typical Lorentzian profile.
 Furthermore, the residual amplitude modulation associated with FM and the power variation over a scan can both contribute to an asymmetry of the line shape.
 The power frequency-dependency can result from (i) the QCL gain curve, (ii) the underlying Doppler envelop (potentially non-trivial in case of neighboring lines not resolved in the Doppler regime, see FIG. \ref{fig_2}) or (iii) multi-pass-cell-induced residual interference fringes not fully averaged out (see text).

 We thus fit our data to a model that takes into account both these intensity-modulation-induced asymmetries and the FM-induced distortions.
 It is based on a profile introduced by Schilt \emph{et al} \cite{schilt2003wavelength} used to fit direct absorption spectra (itself derived from Arndt’s model \cite{arndt1965analytical} which considers only pure FM) that we have straightforwardly adapted to study saturation spectra (by not considering the Beer-Lambert law contribution)\cite{tran2019widely}.
 The signal detected on the MCT photodetector is a combination of a Gaussian baseline and a saturated absorption signal $s(\nu)$.
 The latter can be expressed in the following form: